Big1533/sdl_android_guides/docs/Mobile Navigation/Supporting Haptic Input/index.md

 }
 ```

 This will go through your view that was passed in and then find and send the rects to the head unit for use.
-When your UI changes, call `invalidate()` from your class that extends SdlRemoteDisplay;
+When your UI changes, call `invalidate()` from your class that extends `SdlRemoteDisplay`.

 ### Sending your own Rects

 It is also possible that you may want to create your own rects instead of using the automated methods in the Presentation class.
-It is important that if sending this data youself that you also use the `SystemCapabilityManager` to check if you are on a head unit that supports this feature.
+It is important that if sending this data yourself that you also use the `SystemCapabilityManager` to check if you are on a head unit that supports this feature.
 If the capability is available, it is easy to build the area you want to become selectable:

 ```java
 public void sendHapticData() {